You are here

 Student Financial Assistance

 Graduate students should apply for financial aid at the same time they are applying for admission to the College.
-Once a student is accepted into a graduate program, their financial aid eligibility will be determined by the Office of Student Financial Assistance, and the student will be sent a financial assistance letter.
+Once a student is accepted into a graduate program, their financial aid eligibility will be determined by the Office of Student Financial Assistance, and a financial aid package will be released in Self Service.

-The financial assistance letter that you will receive from Student Financial Assistance will offer the amount of Federal Direct Stafford Loan that you are eligible to receive—a maximum of $20,500 for one academic year.
+The financial aid package that you will receive from Student Financial Assistance will offer the amount of Federal Direct Stafford Loan that you are eligible to receive—a maximum of $20,500 for one academic year.

-If the aid/loans a student has been offered on their financial assistance letter are not enough to assist the student in meeting the cost of his/her education, then applying for a Federal Direct Graduate PLUS Loan may help fill the additional need.
+If the aid/loans a student has been offered as part of their financial aid package are not enough to assist the student in meeting the cost of their education, then applying for a Federal Direct Graduate PLUS Loan may help fill the additional need.
 A graduate student may apply for any amount in the Graduate PLUS Loan program up to their cost of attendance, minus any other aid/loans they will be receiving.

 Please note that only U.S. Citizens and Legal Permanent Residents are eligible to file the FAFSA.
 However, non-U.S. Citizens may apply for a private student loan with a U.S. Citizen as a co-signer.